supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - In C-scan algorithm, the empty trip is also counted for average calculation.
 - A block is a consecutive sectors within a track.

-- data transfer rate does not care about whether transferred data is useful or not.
-It just shows how much data is transferred in a given amount of time.
-But remove the formatted data, it is not required.
+- Data transfer rate means how much data can be transferred in a given unit time (1 sec or 1msec).
+It has nothing to do with tracks, or useful data, block gaps etc...
 - btt (block transfer time) - time required for 1 block transfer.

 - scanning a full disk is different from searching for a record in the disk.